Gabriel-Kaufman/3PGBarebones/README.md

 ## Repository Contents

-This repository contains two main scripts:
+This repository contains three main scripts:

 1. **`simple_3pg_example.R`** - A minimal example script that demonstrates basic 3PG model usage with the built-in example datasets.

 2. **`3pg_biomass_only.R`** - A more comprehensive script that focuses on biomass accumulation and carbon sequestration, with visualizations and detailed outputs.

-This uses sample data which we collect from our project, and can serve as a template for setting up the carbon sequestration equivalents based on species.
+3. **`3pg_carbon_standlevel.R`** - An advanced script for modeling mixed-species stands and calculating carbon sequestration on a specific land area (0.1 acres).
+Includes outputs in both metric tonnes and short tons.

 ## How to Use